 You’ll also need your butchering knife, a large cutting board (if you can’t cut directly on the table) and a few bowls to put the chicken legs heads and inner parts that you want to keep and the ones you don’t.

-Cooler station– depending on how many chickens you are processing, you will need coolers with ice to place your chickens in.
+Cooler station– depending on how many chickens you are processing, you will need coolers with ice to place your chickens in (unless you have enough room in the fridge).
 The opinions vary here, but your chickens should stay on ice for at least 12 hours or so (we left them for 24 hours and I’ve heard of people that left them for 6 hours and they were just fine, so it’s up to you, a few hours will do).

 Ok, so you scheduled your butchering day, the chickens are fully grown and ready for the freezer and you gathered your equipment and set up a working place…